pinkertoncs/cp1-workspace/semester-1/unit-04/03-lists-and-iteration/README.md

 - You can use a loop to generate a list, like so
     - Start with an empty list
     - append items as you go
-- *Note: be careful abput generating large list, you could end up using a lot of mempry!*
+- *Note: be careful about generating large list, you could end up using a lot of memory!*

 ```python
 numbers=[]